giordano-lucas/dex-cyclic-arbitrage/index.md

-Unfortunately, the obtained results do not correspond to expectations.
-The fully connected network performs poorly compare to PCA.
+Unfortunately, the obtained results do not correspond to our expectations.
+The fully connected network performs poorly compared to PCA.
 It should not be the case (at least for the training loss) since it is a more complex model.
 PCA is restrained to linear transformations and `fully_connected_3L` is not.
 This poor performance might come from the choice of the network architecture: number of layers/neurons, activation functions...
 To find the optimal architecture we tune these parameters in the following section.

 ## Hyper-parameter optimisation